sgmurphy/wordpress-plugins/wp-google-map-plugin/readme.txt

     9. Plugin settings page.
     10. Map block for Gutenberg editor.

+== Changelog ==

+= 4.6.2 =
+* Fix : Security issue fixed
+* New : Backend UI improved

+= 4.6.1 =
+* New : Gutenberg map block component added

+= 4.6.0 =
+* New : API loaded asynchronously for faster map page load.

 == Upgrade Notice ==

+= 4.6.2 =
+  - Upgrade for more stable and secure version of plugin.
+Security issue was fixed.

 = 4.6.1 =
   - New Gutenberg block added to display and customise the google map with live preview right inside the Gutenberg editor.